jlortiz528/academic-kickstart/content/post/py2022/index.md

 ---
 title: Aggregate Risk in the Term Structure of Corporate Credit
-subtitle: DC-Area Juniors Finance Conference 2022
+subtitle: ''

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: DC-Area Juniors Finance Conference 2022

 # Link this post with a project
 projects: []